Usage Tracking & Billing

 - Connection and disconnection timestamps are recorded automatically

-- Only connected time is billed -- gaps between connections are free
+- Only connected time is billed, gaps between connections are free

 - Costs are calculated using the hourly rate from your agent's service tier